intjelic/python-sfml/doc/sphinx/source/introduction.rst

-Whatever it happens, sf.Vector2f or sf.Vector2i are still available but they are strongly depreciated and should be use only when it's about a part of the binding which is in under developement or maybe when a "position" strickly-speaking makes no sens.
+Whatever it happens, sf.Vector2f or sf.Vector2i are still available but they are strongly depreciated and should be use only when it's about a part of the binding which is in under developement (or maybe when a "position" strickly-speaking makes no sens).

 The second thing is about a new class named sf.Size.
 This class which doesn't exist in SFML acts nearly like sf.Position but it can't have